 Create the profile

-Sign in to Intune and then select Device security > Security baselines (preview).
-A list of the available baselines is available.
+Sign in to Intune and then select Device security > Security baselines to view the list of available baselines.

 Select the baseline you'd like to use, and then select Create profile.

 On the Basics tab, specify the following properties: